harmonoid/harmonoid/README.md

   - Go to the 'Collection' tab, and tap on the search bar.
 Then, enter a keyword to search & select the mode (i.e Album or Track) in which you want to search.
 You'll be greeted with the music close to your keyword in a moment.
 Tap on your preferred result, it's album will show up to you.
 Now, tap on the tracks you want to save offline.

 - __How do I play my saved music?__
-  - Go to the 'Collection' tab, tap (or should I say, spin) the refresh button to see your latest music.
+  - Go to the 'Collection' tab (or the starting screen of the app), and tap (or should I say, spin) the refresh button to see your latest music.
 Now, play whatever you want.

 - __How do I control media playback?__
   - 'Now Playing' tab of the app is for this job.
 You can do the basic job from the app notification itself.